 Remember: What you drink your baby drinks.
 Alcohol crosses the placenta, into your baby’s bloodstream.

 If you do decide to drink, it is recommended that you do not drink alcohol in the first three months and limit yourself to no more than 1 or 2 units, not more than once or twice a week.
 NICE guidelines also say the safest approach is to drink no alcohol at all to keep risks to the fetus to a minimum.

-Drinking in pregnancy can lead to long-term harm to the baby, with the more you drink, the greater the risk.
+Whilst there is uncertainty on how much alcohol is safe to drink in pregnancy what is known is that drinking in pregnancy can lead to long-term harm to the baby, with the more you drink, the greater the risk.

 You'll be having your first appointment with your GP or midwife very soon, if you haven't already done so.
 Think about any questions you might want to ask them, or things you might need to make them aware of - remember, nothing will seem like a 'silly' or irrelevant query to them (and whatever it might be, it almost certainly will not be the first time they have been asked it!)